david618/elasticsearch/more-tests/README.md

  |One               |noaa    |59k docs/s     |
  |Three             |noaa    |70k docs/s     |

- Seconds test of noaa with three ES nodes was 35k docs/s.
+ Second test of noaa with three ES nodes was 35k docs/s.

  Throughtput of three nodes is almost the same as one node.